duvitech/CarND-Advanced-Lane-Lines/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]
-![alt text][image2]

 I save the calibration and distortion coefficients to a file so that they can be read in by future porgrams and used to un-distort the images without having to re-run the camera calibration prcess again.

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. APplication of Camera Calibration and Distortion Coefficients.

 To demonstrate this step, I have applied the correction to the below captured test image:
+![alt text][image2]

+#### 2. Image Thresholding.

+To make lane detection more robust I perform gradient and color thresholding to generate a binary image which helps the lane lines to stand out.
+Teh combination of color and gradient thresholds to generate a binary image can be found at lines 94 through 120 in `processing_pipeline.ipynb`.
+Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 94 through 120 in `processing_pipeline.ipynb`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.